 Verse 4: "Now the Passover, the feast of the Jews, was at hand."

 This Passover is thought to be one year later than the one we studied in John 2:13, (where Jesus cleansed the temple).

-this miracle, where Jesus feeds the five thousand, occurred approximately six months after our last study, where Jesus healed the cripple by the Pool of Bethesda.
+This miracle, where Jesus feeds the five thousand, occurred approximately six months after our last study, where Jesus healed the cripple by the Pool of Bethesda.

 So again, here He was, sitting with His disciples on this mountain,